cs4241-19a/a1-gettingstarted/README.md

 - Added css for background and text coloring.

 The following achievements are relatively new to me:
-- Added a text animation upon loading and reloading index.html.
+- Added a text animation upon loading and reloading index.html, largely based on the MDN example at the link in the css file.
 - Imported alternative fonts for use in the document from google fonts, (Cabin and Lexend Giga), and applied them to index.html.